gonzalonunez/docc-gpt-data/README.md

 # DoccGPT Data

 This repository allows you to generate a dataset of well-documented Swift code.
 I created it in an attempt to improve [DoccGPT](https://github.com/gonzalonunez/docc-gpt) by fine-tuning one of OpenAI's base models.

-I'm sad to report that it doesn't look like it is immediately worth it.
+I am sad to report that it doesn't look like it is immediately worth it.
 It might be after significantly more fine-tuning (and significantly more dollars), but even then given the context windows of the soon-to-land GPT-4 models there is likely no point in paying so much to get a good base model that still has a context window of 2048 tokens.
 Hopefully we can fine-tune GPT-4 in the future, or perhaps we may not even need to.

 Here's an overview of what I did:

-1. Running through directions in the README generated the `data.jsonl` file resulted in a little over 200 viable prompt/completion pairs.
-This is the minimum number of examples that OpenAI suggests for fine-tuning.
+1. Ran through the directions in the README to generate the `data.jsonl` file.
+This results in a little over 200 viable prompt/completion pairs, which is the minimum number of examples that OpenAI suggests for fine-tuning.

-2. First, I fine-tuned `ada` for $0.40.
-It was able to put comments in the right place for a simple `enum`, but they failed to describe the code well.
+2. Then, I fine-tuned `ada` for $0.40.
+It was able to put comments in the right place for a simple `enum`, but the comments failed to describe the code well.

-3. Next, I fine-tuned `davinci` for about $30.
-It left better comments, in the right places, but at the end of the day it is still not even remotely close to what I was seeing with the more advanced out-of-the-box models.
+3. Lastly, I fine-tuned `davinci` for about $30.
+It left better comments, also in the right places, but at the end of the day the fine-tuned model's performance is still not even remotely close to what I was seeing with the more advanced out-of-the-box models.
 It struggled to document all of the fields in a simple `User` `struct` with 4 properties and a function.

 ## Basic usage